-Too bad you don’t learn about an area’s really “cool” places until your first visit is almost over… While hiking today I stumbled on Eski Datça – a very cool community about 30 minutes from Datca.
+Too bad you don’t learn about an area’s “cool” places until your first visit is almost over.
+While hiking today, I stumbled on Eski Datça – about a 30 minute drive from Datca.
 Eski is the Turkish word for “old”.
-Eski Datça is the original old village of Datça in the hills overlooking the harbor.
-The secluded location was for protection from pirates who routinely ransacked coastal villages.
-Eski Datça is known for its interesting old stone houses set along cobbled streets.
+It’s the original village of Datça, overlooking the harbor from the hills.
+The secluded location was perfect for protection from ransacking pirates who pillaged coastal villages.
+Eski Datça is known for interesting old stone houses set along cobbled streets.

-During the summer there’s a yoga retreat at Yaghane Pansiyon where yoga courses take place on a roof terrace with panoramic views or on a platform in the pension’s fragrant garden.
+In the summer, there’s a yoga retreat at Yaghane Pansiyon where classes take place on a roof terrace with panoramic views of the harbor or a platform in a fragrant garden.

-I was hiking today and it started raining really hard – the ground around me literally turned into a small river.
-I circled back to the village to try to find shelter – everything seemed closed for the winter and then I discovered a small café that was open.
-The Turkish owners of Ede Café & Restaurant brought me some fantastic French press coffee and we talked as much as possible – considering my limited Turkish and that they speak little English.
+During my hike it started raining really hard – the ground around me literally turned into a small river.
+I circled back to the village to find shelter – everything seemed closed for the winter, and then I discovered a small café that was open.
+The Turkish owners of Ede Café & Restaurant brought me some fantastic French press coffee, and we talked as much as was possible – considering my limited Turkish and that they spoke little English.

 The owners are both artists – some of their ceramic masks were displayed in the café.
-In addition to their small restaurant they rent a few vacation apartments and gave me a brochure in Turkish which lists their website.
-I became friends with their dog – Pasha – and while the rain continued pouring down steadily I waited on the veranda and enjoyed a bowl of delicious hot soup, fresh bread, and some Turkish pickles that were out of this world!
+In addition to their small restaurant, they rent vacation apartments and gave me a brochure in Turkish which lists their website.
+I became friends with their friendly dog Pasha, and while the rain continued its steady downpour, I waited on the veranda and enjoyed a bowl of delicious hot soup, fresh bread, and some Turkish pickles that were out of this world!

-The outline of the Datça Peninsula follows bays and coves along the coast for 62 miles.
-The Peninsula separates the Gulf of Gökova on the Aegean Sea to the north from the Gulf of Hisarönü to the south.
-There are nine villages scattered along the Peninsula.
+The map outline of the Eski Datça to Knidos trail follows bays and coves along the coast.
+The Peninsula separates the Gulf of Gökova on the Aegean Sea to the north from the Gulf of Hisarönü in the Mediterranean Sea to the south.
+Nine villages are scattered along the peninsula.

-Because of many beautiful coves and bays, the peninsula’s ports are a favorite location for tourists visiting by sea.
-At the extreme end of the western tip of the peninsula, called Tekir, is the ancient city of Knidos which I will visit later this week.
+Because of its many beautiful coves and bays, the peninsula’s ports are a favorite location for tourists visiting by sea.
+At the extreme end of the western tip of the peninsula, called Tekir, is the ancient city of Knidos which I’ll visit later this week.